bitwarden/help/_articles/account/managing-items.md

 {% image /manage-items/item-trash-restore-delete.png The Trash %}

+### Protect Individual Items

+For any given Vault item, you can activate the **Master password re-prompt** option from the Add/Edit screen to require verification of your Master Password to access the Hidden fields of that item (e.g. Password, Credit Card Number):

+{% image /manage-items/reprompt.gif Master Password Reprompt %}

 ## Share Vault Items

 If you're a member of an [Organization]({{site.baseurl}}/article/about-organizations/), you can share Vault items with other members of your Organization.
 Learn more about [Organizations]({{site.baseurl}}/article/about-organizations/), [Collections]({{site.baseurl}}/article/about-collections), and [Sharing]({{site.baseurl}}/article/share-to-a-collection/).